Hundreds trapped by floods at Death Valley finally able to leave

 Since 1936, the only single day with more rain was April 15, 1988, when 1.47 inches (3.73 centimeters) fell, park officials said.

 Nikki Jones, a restaurant worker who is living in a hotel with fellow employees, said rain was falling when she left for breakfast Friday morning.
-By the time she returned, rapidly pooling water had reached the room’s doorway.
+When she returned, rapidly pooling water had reached the room’s doorway.

 “I couldn’t believe it,” Jones said.
 “I hadn’t seen water rising that fast in my life.”

-Fearful the water would come into their ground-floor room, Jones and her friends put their luggage on beds and used towels at the bottom of doorways to keep water from streaming in.
+Fearful the water would enter their ground-floor room, Jones and her friends put their luggage on beds and used towels at the bottom of doorways to keep water from streaming in.
 For about two hours, they wondered whether they would get flooded.

 “People around me were saying they had never seen anything this bad before — and they have worked here for a while,” Jones said.